Wordsmith.Org

 I'd rather see than be one.

-The poem became so popular and he became so closely linked with this single quatrain he later wrote a palinode:
+The poem became so popular and he became so closely linked with this single quatrain that he later wrote a palinode:

 Confession: and a Portrait, Too,